-Tour Leader, Kees van Haasteren, says that in previous years the majority of guests have been doing exactly that and in return, receive a reprieve to the warmth of sunny Queensland and the chance to explore the diversity of the state, from the wide-open plains in the west, to the tropics up north and the Great Barrier Reef.
+Tour Leader, Kees van Haasteren, says guests will receive a reprieve to the very inviting warmth of sunny Queensland and the chance to explore the diversity of the state, from the wide-open plains in the west, to the tropics up north and the Great Barrier Reef.

 Queensland offers a huge variation in both landscape and agricultural industries and Kees describes the major highlight of this tour as being ‘the wide variety of enterprises visited, which are normally closed to general tourists, including cattle breeding and backgrounding, finishing cattle, feedlotting, livestock saleyards, broad acre farming, irrigation, horticulture and dairy.”

 As well as various farm visits and agricultural highlights, the tour offers 2 nights within the spectacular Carnarvon Gorge National Park.
 Buried deep in the state’s Central Highlands, the park is characterised by sandstone cliffs that majestically change colour with the sun, remnant rainforest, pools, caves and indigenous art galleries.